delphix/dcs-for-azure-templates/documentation/pipelines.md

 # Azure SQL Masking Pipelines Documentation

 This document provides an overview and links to the README files for various Azure SQL masking pipelines available in this repository.
-Each pipeline is organized into its own folder, containing detailed information and instructions.
+Each pipeline is organized into its own folder, containing template files in JSON format and a `README.md` file.

 ## Available Pipelines